 But if what you’re really after is “big eats” then, well… they have that covered too.

 Because they’ve only gone and bagged themselves a huge charcoal grill upon which – should you pre-order – they’ll happily scorch you a sharing platter of meats like chilli chicken and 40 day-aged rump cap, served alongside bao, pickles, and “the Champagne of rices” from Chi Shiang in Taiwan.

-And naturally there are cocktails on this outpost’s massively expanded drinks menu, featuring originals like the Sweet Potato Sour, the strawberry-laced Tram Ball (borrowed from a Tokyo bar), and the 9,000 Year Old Grog.
+And naturally there are cocktails on this outpost’s massively expanded drinks menu, featuring originals like the Sweet Potato Sour, the blood orange-laced Ha-Hi, and the 9,000 Year Old Grog.

 Obviously, it’s not actually that old…

 But you might feel that way the day after.